RachWalm/spelling-game/README.md

 #### Linking on screen boxes to arrays

-It was necessary to write functions to link the index that we wanted to access of the array and the input boxes that were on the screen for the user.
+It was necessary to write functions to link the index required to access of the array and the input boxes that were on the screen for the user.
 These functions were *whichBoxNumber* (output **int**), *whichBoxInput* (output **'input'int** as these were the id's of the inputs in HTML), and *whichBoxInputMinusOne* (output **'input'int** to align id's with the correct box at certain points in the code).
-These function linked the array indexes and text on screen to allow various other functions to operate on the correct bit of code.
+These function linked the array indexes and text on screen to allow various other functions to operate on the correct part of the code.

 #### Keyboard listening events